-The sun emits vertical wavelengths of light, but when those wavelengths hit shiny surfaces such as water or metal they rebound at a 90-degree angle and create horizontal, or polarized, waves.
-Polarized sunglasses consist of layered film applied to the lens surface in vertical stripes that allow vertical but not horizontal waves to pass through, similarly to Venetian blinds.
+The sun emits vertical wavelengths of light, but when those wavelengths hit shiny surfaces such as water or metal, they rebound at a 90-degree angle and create horizontal, or polarized, waves.
+To make a polarized lens, sunglass manufacturers apply layered film to the lens surface in vertical stripes that allow vertical, but not horizontal, waves to pass through.
+Think Venetian blinds, but for sunglasses.

 See the difference:

 Pretty striking, right?
-Not only is the contrast enhanced, the surface of the water is much more visible.
 That’s the magic of polarization.

-An easy way is to grab your phone, laptop, tablet, or whatever the nearest electronic screen is, look at it with sunglasses on, and turn the screen from side to side.
-Polarization will often make digital display screens look odd: You might see a faint rainbow on the screen, a slight 3D effect, or it’ll look completely black.
-Depending on your sunglasses and the angle of the screen, you may not be able to see the display well.
-However, this problem is becoming less and less apparent as polarization technology gets better and better.
+An easy way is to grab your phone, laptop, tablet, or your nearest electronic screen.
+Look at it with sunglasses on, and turn the screen from side to side.
+Polarization will often make digital display screens look odd: you might see a rainbow on the screen, a slight 3D effect, or it will look completely black.
+This is because things like smartphones and car dashboards already have a polarized filter on them.
+Putting two polarized filters over each other causes them to cancel one another out.

-In the SportRx showroom, we have a special display where the video playing on it is only visible if you’re wearing polarized sunglasses.
-Unfortunately, this trick only works if you’re viewing the screen in person—if you put on a pair of polarized sunglasses and look at that picture below, the white screen will still only be a white screen.
+In the SportRx showroom, we have a special display where the video playing on it is only visible with polarized lenses.
+Unfortunately, this trick only works if you’re viewing the screen in person.
+If you try this at home, the white screen will still only be a white screen.
 You’ll just have to take our word for it, or come and visit the showroom for yourself!

 Fishing and Sailing

-Polarized lenses are not recommended for ball sports in general, but especially not baseball and golf.
+We don’t recommend polarized lenses for ball sports in general, but especially not baseball (or softball).
 In these sports, bright, direct sunlight is your issue.
-Instead of polarized, mirror coatings and the right lens tint do more to enhance vision.
-Polarization can also affect your depth perception and thus make it harder to judge exactly where the ball is in relation to you.
+Instead of polarized, mirror coatings and the right lens tint help more.
+Polarization can also affect your depth perception and make it harder to judge exactly where the ball is.

-Polarized lenses are also not recommended for cyclists or mountain bikers, due to potential difficulties with reading your bike computer and spotting obstacles such as upcoming oil slicks—as well as the impact on depth perception.
 With mountain biking, contrast is probably more of an issue than glare, so amber or rose-copper lenses are popular solutions to help you maneuver in and out of trails and shadows.
 There’s not much causing glare in a mountain biking environment, either.